alanisem123/redcap_swiss_army_tools/README.md

 ## End-user documentation (REDCap Admins, please click the [local link](?prefix=swiss_army&page=adminReadme.md) or [GitHub link](https://github.com/alanisem123/redcap_swiss_army_tools/blob/master/adminReadme.md))

 The Swiss Army Tool is a framework (provided in form of an External Module) that allows managing custom made action tags, smart variables, hooks, and plugins from the Control Center.
-It was developed for the REDCap Spanish Hackathon of 12'19 with the sole purpose of enabling collaboration among the group and provide any and all resulting products back to the REDCap Consortium.
+It was developed for the REDCap Spanish Group's Hackathon of 12'19 with the sole purpose of enabling collaboration among the group and provide any and all resulting products back to the REDCap Consortium.

 <b>Notice:</b> the work outlined here is covered by the MIT license.
 Please look for its definition elsewhere.Yet, in essence it means: